karmab/kcli/docs/index.rst

 plans
 =====

-You can also define *plan* which are files in yaml with a list of profiles, vms, disks, and networks and vms to deploy.
+a *plan* is a file in yaml with a list of profiles, vms, disks, and networks and vms to deploy.

 The following types can be used within a plan: